rbisdorff/Digraph3/docSphinx/tutorial.rst

 The `Random3ObjectivesPerformanceTableau <techDoc.html#randomPerfTabs.Random3ObjectivesPerformanceTableau>`_ generator
 ......................................................................................................................

-The class provides a generator of random performace tableaux concerning three preferential decision objectives which take into account *economical*, *societal* as well as *environmental* aspects.
+The class provides a generator of random performance tableaux concerning three preferential decision objectives which take into account *economical*, *societal* as well as *environmental* aspects.

 Each decision action is qualified randomly as performing *weak* (-), *fair* (~) or *good* (+) on each of the three objectives.